Fluffy Vanilla Buttercream Frosting (American Buttercream)

 Instructions

 • Cream butter – Add your softened butter, salt and vanilla extract to a large bowl.
 If using a stand mixer fit it with the paddle attachment.
-Beat on high speed for 5 minutes until pale and fluffy.
+Beat on medium high speed for 5 minutes until pale and fluffy.
+You will want to scrape down the bowl halfway through with a spatula to ensure everything beats together evenly!

-• Add sugar – Scrape down the bowl and add all of the sifted powdered sugar and begin beating on low speed.
-When no dry ingredients are showing, turn the speed up to high speed and beat for 10 minutes.
+• Add sugar – Scrape the bowl down using a spatula and add all of the sifted powdered sugar.
+Begin beating on low speed at first.
+When no dry ingredients are showing, turn the speed up to medium high speed again and beat for 5 minutes.

-• Add half of the frosting into a heatproof bowl and microwave for 10 seconds or until jiggly (not melted) in the center.
-Add to the rest of the frosting and beat on medium speed for a couple minutes.
+• Microwave half the frosting – If it’s a cold day or your frosting stiffened up, you can smoothen it out by adding half of the frosting into a heatproof bowl and popping it into the microwave for 10 seconds or until jiggly in the center, not melted.
+Add to the rest of the frosting and beat on medium speed for a couple minutes to combine.
+This will help freshen it up!

 Notes